sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Make sure you file with your Canadian address as your home address.
 If you file with a Canadian address you get an automatic extension (not sure how long, believe it's 1 month).

-Some people have had luck with this [free government program](http://www.irs.gov/individuals/article/0,,id=107626,00.html).
+Some people have had luck with this [free government program][IRS-FreeTaxReturn].

-CECS has [some information](http://www.ceca.uwaterloo.ca/students/international/US_Income_Tax.php) on taxes.
+CECS has [some information][CECA-USIncomeTax] on taxes.
 Stephen used "Peter Cuttini" (contact info on Waterloo site) for his 2011 taxes.
 He's heard good things about him for co-op students.
 (Around $300).
 Stephen was not very impressed with the work and will be likely doing them himself for 2012.